History

 1977

-In the beginning, Pieter Keune's classes focus on materials science and colour theory.
-In 1977, this is expanded to include acrylic paint making.
-During the lessons much attention is paid to paint manufacture and recipes, the knowledge of materials and the development of an optimal color palette.
-Pure pigments are used as the basis to ensure optimal colour mixing.
+In the beginning, Pieter Keune's classes focused on materials science and colour theory.
+In 1977, this expanded to include making acrylic paints.
+During the lessons much attention was paid to paint manufacture and recipes, the knowledge of materials and the development of aa very best colour palette.
+Pure pigments were used as the basis to ensure optimal colour mixing.

 1980

-The paint is named Ara Acrylics (short for A Acrylic Paint - R Rietveld - A Academy).
-The production of the paint becomes a regular part of the activities and increases.
-It is decided to offer the acrylic paint ready to use.
-The production of Ara is transferred to the small laboratory in the Warmoestraat in Amsterdam.
+The paint was named Ara Acrylics (an acronym comprising for A Acrylic Paint - R Rietveld - A Academy).
+Paint production became a regular part of the activities and increased.
+The decision was taken to offer the acrylic paint in a ready to use format.
+Ara production was transferred to the small laboratory in the Warmoestraat in Amsterdam.

 1985

-Ara Acrylics is becoming popular among artists in Amsterdam also outside the academy.
-The paint is also becoming available outside the Rietveld Academy.
-Local Amsterdam stores start selling Ara.
-One of the first stores to include Ara in their assortment is Peter van Ginkel Art Supplies.
+Ara Acrylics gained in popularity among artists in Amsterdam also outside the academy.
+The paint also became available outside the Rietveld Academy.
+Local Amsterdam shops started selling Ara.
+One of the first shops to include Ara in their assortment was Peter van Ginkel Art Supplies.

 2001